 Included in this Patient Education Resource Guide you will find a list of exercises you may need to do before and after surgery.
-You should have been instructed how to do these exercises by your physical therapist.
-Performing these exercises regularly and properly is perhaps the most important factor in speeding recovery and determining long-term success of your new joint.
+Performing these exercises regularly and properly is an important factor in speeding recovery and determining long-term success of your new joint.
 Keep in mind that the exercises are designed to strengthen muscles around the joint and improve mobility.
 The exercises are not always easy, but they are an important part of your treatment and recovery process.
 Some soreness in your joint is normal and will improve overtime.
 If you experience severe pain with any exercise, you should stop immediately.